Photo Gallery #3

 © Copyright 2021, R. Fleischer

-Below are two photos of the Alfa Romeo Giulietta Sprint Specialé.
-I had a lot of fun with my Alfa, and drove it all over the USA.
+Below are two photos of an Alfa Romeo Giulietta Sprint Specialé.
+I had a lot of fun with my similar Alfa, and drove it all over the USA.
 This is a rare car and looks like a baby Ferrari, front and rear.
 It has a Cd of only 0.28.
 Engine is Alfa's 1.3L DOHC 4.
 Later, mid-sixties, the engine became the 1.6L DOHC.
 My car, with some aluminum body parts, was designed for racing & weighed less than 2000 pounds.
-I never raced my car.
+I never raced mine.
 I liked it even more than my 2000 Miata, in some ways.

 Most know of him as Steve, but to a few of us dirt bikers he was Terry (real name was Terence).
 When raising Hell, or racing, he often signed in using a made-up name, mostly so he could have some fun ....and avoid the media.
 He was, rather too often, a rather wild sort, lived dangerously, used drugs sometimes, drank too much sometimes, & had a reputation in other areas.
 He may be a movies legend, but other than him being a very good dirt bike rider, and a good friend to some, there really is not a lot to admire.
 His dirt bike skills were good enough to be competitive (he was someone whose dirt skills I copied...some) and he probably could have, with time and practice, been in the top dozen or so.
 Besides bikes, and sports car racing, he had another life, Hollywood, that occupied him a lot, and he was pressured considerably by the Studio Moguls....for whom he'd raise a middle finger now and then.
 Yeah, I know I shouldn't throw any ice water on 'A Legend'.
 Hollywood did go to his head some, but at the same time he disliked & scorned a LOT of what Hollywood was.
 Overall, he was a fun-loving motorcyclist who happened to be an Actor.